abadi199/elm-conf/slides.md

 | `upsert`    |         |
 ]
 ???
 The last category is Modifiers.
 This is the interesting one.
-So these are all action that will "modify" your read action.
+So these are all operations that will "modify" your read operation. the way you use these modifiers operations are by applying them to your read operations.
+SO in a way, it modifies your read operations.

-We have above and below methods which will restrict the results to values that are above or below some certain values.

-And then we have find and findAll that will restrict your results that matches certain values.
+Above, below, find, and findAll are some kind of filtering modifiers.

-And then we have limit that limit the number of data your want to get.
+Limit: will limit the number of data your want to get.

-And the last one is order, which will sort the results based on certain field.
+And order, will sort the results based on certain fields.

-You use these modifiers methods with the read methods, to modify the results that you'll get back from horizon.
 ---
 class: horizon
 ## Horizon.js - Example